-For each loan pool, we measure expected credit losses over the life of each loan utilizing a combination of models which measure (i) discounted cash flow, historical loss rates using regression analysis of a correlated economic factor (unemployment, gross domestic product or home price index) to determine the loss rate for the loan pool, including usage of prepayment speed, recovery rate and curtailment rates in the cash flow stream of each loan over the life of the loan, (ii) probability of default ("PD"), which is the likelihood that loan will stop performing or default, (iii) loss given default ("LGD"), which is the expected loss rate for loans in default, (iv) exposure at default ("EAD"), which is the estimated outstanding principal balance of the loans upon default, including the expected funding of unfunded commitments outstanding as of the measure date, and (v) the weighted average remaining life method for the individual loan class, which calculates the remaining life of the loan pool and Bank loss data.
+For each loan pool, expected credit losses are measured over the life of each loan utilizing a combination of models which measure (i) discounted cash flow, historical loss rates using regression analysis of a correlated economic factor (unemployment, gross domestic product or home price index) to determine the loss rate for the loan pool, including usage of prepayment speed, recovery rate and curtailment rates in the cash flow stream of each loan over the life of the loan, (ii) probability of default ("PD"), which is the likelihood that loan will stop performing or default, (iii) loss given default ("LGD"), which is the expected loss rate for loans in default, (iv) exposure at default ("EAD"), which is the estimated outstanding principal balance of the loans upon default, including the expected funding of unfunded commitments outstanding as of the measure date, and (v) the weighted average remaining life method for the individual loan class, which calculates the remaining life of the loan pool and Bank loss data.

-This methodology builds on default probabilities already incorporated into our risk grading process by utilizing pool-specific historical loss rates to calculate expected credit losses.
+This methodology builds on default probabilities already incorporated into the risk grading process by utilizing pool-specific historical loss rates to calculate expected credit losses.
 These pool-specific historical loss rates may be adjusted for current macroeconomic assumptions, as further discussed below, and other factors such as differences in underwriting standards, portfolio mix, or when historical asset terms do not reflect the contractual terms of the financial assets being evaluated as of the measurement date.
-Each time we measure expected credit losses, we assess the relevancy of historical loss information and consider any necessary adjustments to address any differences in asset-specific characteristics.
+Each time expected credit losses is measured, the relevancy of historical loss information is assessed and any necessary adjustments are considered to address any differences in asset-specific characteristics.

 The measurement of expected credit losses is impacted by loan and borrower attributes and certain macroeconomic variables.
-Significant loan and borrower attributes utilized in our modeling processes include, among other things, (i) origination date, (ii) maturity date, (iii) payment type, (iv) collateral type and amount, (v) current risk grade, (vi) current unpaid balance and commitment utilization rate, (vii) payment status and delinquency history and (viii) expected recoveries of previously charged-off amounts.
-Significant macroeconomic variables utilized in our modeling processes include, among other things, (i) Gross Domestic Product, (ii) selected market interest rates including U.S. Treasury rates and government bond rates, (iii) Case Shiller U.S. National Home Price Index, and (iv) commercial and residential property prices.
+Significant loan and borrower attributes utilized in the modeling processes include, among other things, (i) origination date, (ii) maturity date, (iii) payment type, (iv) collateral type and amount, (v) current risk grade, (vi) current unpaid balance and commitment utilization rate, (vii) payment status and delinquency history and (viii) expected recoveries of previously charged-off amounts.
+Significant macroeconomic variables utilized in our modeling processes include, among other things, (i) Gross Domestic Product, (ii) forecasted unemployment rates, and (iii) Case Shiller U.S. National Home Price Index.